What is ENGIE Pay As You Go?

 You will receive an annual statement detailing your usage and costs.

-Should you have between £20 - £500 outstanding debt per prepayment meter, your current supplier may prevent or delay your switch.
+Should there be between £20 - £500 outstanding debt per prepayment meter, your current supplier may prevent or delay your switch.
 However, if you owe less than £500 per meter, you may be able to switch your outstanding balance to ENGIE if we agree to take on the debt and you let you current supplier know.

 Any weekly payments that you’ve agreed with your current supplier to pay off your existing debt will not change after your switch.